-The Honors Program is dedicated to promoting scholarship, leadership, and service and building a community of scholars who challenge and support one another.
-To maintain good standing in the Honors Program, with all of the benefits that membership in the Honors Program entails, Honors students must satisfy the following co-curricular requirements.
+The Wood Honors College is dedicated to promoting scholarship, leadership, and service and building a community of scholars who challenge and support one another.
+To maintain good standing in the Wood Honors College, with all of the benefits that membership in the Wood Honors College entails, Honors students must satisfy the following co-curricular requirements.

-Service is one of the three core components of the Honors Program's mission.
+Service is one of the three core components of the Wood Honors College's mission.
 The Honors Student Organization plans local, regional, and international service projects to provide students with the chance to support worthy causes.
-Students are required to participate in one service project each year to remain in good standing with the Honors Program.
+Students are required to participate in one service project each year to remain in good standing with the Wood Honors College.

-Reach Out is the Honors Program's Literacy and Leadership Initiave in the Dominican Republic.
+Reach Out is the Wood Honors College's Literacy and Leadership Initiative in the Dominican Republic.

 An Honors education at Shippensburg University provides students with numerous opportunities to expand their Honors academic experience beyond the Shippensburg campus.
-The Honors Program encourages its students to consider studying abroad for a semester or an academic year.
+The Wood Honors College encourages its students to consider studying abroad for a semester or an academic year.

 The National Collegiate Honors Council provides a list of major national scholarships and fellowships for undergraduate and graduate study.
 An extensive list of scholarships, grants, loans, and loan repayment programs for undergraduate students is available on the U.S. Department of Education website.